squidfunk/mkdocs-material/docs/plugins/search.md

 > Default: best match for `theme.language`, automatically set

 Material for MkDocs selects the (best-)matching stemmer for the given theme language.
-Multilingual search can be activated in `mkdocs.yml` by explicitly defining the search language(s):
+Multilingual search can be enabled in `mkdocs.yml` by explicitly defining the search language(s):

 ``` yaml